A Photo a Week Challenge: Unexpected Focus

 A few up in the air moments…captured to distract myself.

-IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE ONE OR TWO OR MORE PHOTOS OF YOUR CHRISTMAS AND/OR HOLIDAY MEMORIES.
+IN A NEW POST CREATED FOR THIS CHALLENGE, SHARE A PHOTO OR TWO THAT HAS RED AS EITHER THE MAIN OR AN ACCENT COLOR.

 My Oma loved strawberries in any way shape or form.

 Strawberries sprinkled with sugar – just enough to draw out some of the sweet juices.

 Honey, did you bring me any strawberries? she’d often ask when she lived nearby during her last years.
 Not always easy when it was off season, but I tried.

 She owned a set of small juice glasses featuring strawberries in the design.
 A few faded – but survived over time – and I was able to save one.

 It always makes me smile.